 - The first time you bring up the containers, their images will be pulled from Docker Hub.
-This will take several minutes - For instructions on how to make configuration changes after the containers have been brought up, see Configuration. - To learn more about scaling, see Scaling up with Docker.
+This will take several minutes. - For instructions on how to make configuration changes after the containers have been brought up, see Configuration. - To learn more about scaling, see Scaling up with Docker. - For suggestions on sizing your SFM server, see Server sizing.

-6.3 Amazon EC2 installation
+7.3 Amazon EC2 installation